Improving Children’s Advocacy Services in England

 Advocates4U is also calling for a consolidation of the law on advocacy entitlements.
 This would hopefully improve public and professional awareness of the children’s advocacy services available in the UK.

-When professionals who work with care-experienced children are more aware of the intricacies of advocacy, along with the benefits of this service, more vulnerable young people are able to take advantage of these services.
+When professionals who work with care-experienced children are more aware of the intricacies of advocacy, along with the benefits of this service, more young people in vulnerable situations are able to take advantage of these services.

 If your organisation is looking to champion children’s advocacy services across the UK, then you can join the campaign today.